Where to sleep on a budget in Marrakech: riads and budget hotels (2026)

 Benefits

-- Correct equipment — rooftop, wifi, casiers sécurisés, cuisine commune.
+- Correct equipment — rooftop, wifi, secure lockers, shared kitchen.

 💡 Our advice according to your profile: Solo/backpacker on an ultra-tight budget → Hostel.
 Couple/group looking for charm → Riad.
 Need comfort/reliable WiFi/guaranteed climate → Modern hotel.
 There's no "best choice", just the right choice according to your priorities.